Jack Anthony (musician)

 Jack Anthony Svicarevich (born May 20, 1982) is an American singer-songwriter, composer and musician.
 A Southern California native, Jack was born in Harbor City and raised in San Pedro.

 Early career

 With an early interest in music, Jack began playing guitar at the age of 10.
-By high school he was playing in numerous garage band and performing at various Southern California venues, while simultaneously working on his solo project.
+By high school he was playing in numerous garage bands and performing at various Southern California venues, while simultaneously working on his solo project.